SaranyaKrishnasami/ReinforcementLearning/README.md

-                                                      **Notebook 1: SARSA and Other RL Techniques**
+                                        **SARSA and Other RL Techniques**

-**Introduction to Reinforcement Learning**

-**Basics:**
-Overview of reinforcement learning principles, including the agent-environment interaction model, and the learning process.
+**Introduction to Reinforcement Learning (RL):** Covers basic RL principles, the agent-environment interaction model, and Markov Decision Processes (MDPs).
-**Markov Decision Processes (MDP)**
-MDP Overview:
-Explanation of MDP components—states, actions, rewards, and policies.
-This provides a theoretical foundation for the RL algorithms implemented.

-**Implementation: SARSA**
-Algorithm Description: Detailed implementation of the SARSA (State-Action-Reward-State-Action) algorithm.
-SARSA is an on-policy method that updates Q-values based on the action taken by the agent according to the current policy.
+**SARSA Algorithm:** Detailed implementation of the SARSA algorithm, an on-policy method updating Q-values based on current policy actions, including Python code, policy updates, and visualizations of agent behavior and policy evolution.
-Code: Python code demonstrating SARSA, including the policy update mechanism, action selection, and training process.
-Visualization: Visualizations of the SARSA learning process, including how the agent’s behavior and policy evolve.
-Monte Carlo and Temporal-Difference Learning
-Monte Carlo Methods: Introduction to Monte Carlo techniques for learning value functions based on averaging sample returns.
-Temporal-Difference Learning: Explanation of methods like Q-learning and SARSA, highlighting their hybrid nature combining Monte Carlo and dynamic programming concepts.
+Monte Carlo and Temporal-Difference Learning: Introduction to Monte Carlo methods and Temporal-Difference learning, including Q-learning and SARSA, combining Monte Carlo and dynamic programming.
-Policy Gradient Methods
-Overview: Brief discussion on policy gradient methods and their role in directly optimizing policies through gradient ascent.
+Policy Gradient Methods: Brief overview of policy gradient methods for directly optimizing policies.

-**Results and Analysis**
-Performance Metrics: Analysis of the SARSA algorithm’s performance, including learning curves and policy effectiveness.
+**Results and Analysis:** Performance metrics for SARSA, including learning curves and policy effectiveness, and a comparison with Q-learning.
-Comparison: Comparative discussion on the differences between SARSA and Q-learning, including insights on their convergence properties and policy quality.

-                                                      **Notebook 2: GridWorld Environment and Q-Learning**
+                                        **GridWorld Environment and Q-Learning**

-**Introduction to GridWorld**

-Overview:
-Introduction to the GridWorld environment, a grid-based setting where an agent navigates to achieve goals.
-This environment is used to demonstrate RL concepts and algorithms.
+**Introduction to GridWorld:** Overview of a grid-based environment illustrating RL concepts and algorithms.
-Reinforcement Learning Concepts
-Fundamentals:
-Explanation of key RL concepts including states, actions, rewards, and policies.
-The notebook outlines how the agent learns by interacting with the GridWorld.

-**Implementation: Q-Learning**
-Algorithm Description: Detailed implementation of the Q-learning algorithm.
-It is an off-policy method that updates the Q-values (state-action values) using the Bellman equation to improve the policy.
-Code: Python code demonstrating the Q-learning algorithm, including initialization, action selection (ε-greedy policy), Q-value updates, and training loop.
+**Q-Learning Algorithm:** Detailed implementation of Q-learning, an off-policy method improving the policy using the Bellman equation, including Python code, ε-greedy policy, Q-value updates, and training loop.
-Visualization: Plots and visualizations showing the agent’s learning progress, Q-value convergence, and policy improvement over time.

-**Results and Analysis**
-Performance Metrics: Evaluation of the Q-learning algorithm’s performance in GridWorld.
-Analysis includes learning curves, convergence rates, and the effectiveness of the learned policy.
+**Results and Analysis:** Evaluation of Q-learning performance in GridWorld, including learning curves, convergence rates, and policy effectiveness, with a comparison to other RL methods.
-Comparison: Discussion on how Q-learning performs in terms of efficiency and accuracy compared to other RL methods.